Gonzales County DWI Court Process

 3. Trial (If No Plea Deal)

-- Common defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, and arguing that you were not intoxicated at the time of driving.
+• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer/blood test, questioning the validity of the police stop, and arguing that you were not actually impaired.

 Texas law sets forth specific penalties for DUI offenses.
 The following provides a general overview: